I love organization. I love it when everything has a place and happily occupies that place. Labels are my friend. Marie Kondo is my spirit animal.

 Get your free printable paint labels!

 I made these labels round so they can go on the top or side of a gallon paint can.
 And I had extra room left on the page, so I threw in a few more options too, for smaller paint cans.
-(If you put the label on the side of your paint can, make sure it’s not the side that you pour from, otherwise your label will end up covered in paint drips!)

 You have two choices for downloading: